Stefania was born in Athens, on 3/11/1980, by a French mother and a Greek father. French is her mother tongue.

-Her first professional performance was Kleist’s Pentestilea, directed by Peter Stein in 2002, which took place in major Italian theaters among them the ancient theater of Sirracusa .
-Two more performances followed in Milan, Bertolt Brecht’s “Mother Courage” directed by Robert Carsen, where she portrayed Catrin at Piccolo Teatro, and Euripides’ “Troyans” directed by Serena Sinigallia, performing Athena for the A.T.I .R. .
+Her first professional performance was Kleist’s “Pentestilea”, directed by Peter Stein in 2002, which took place in major Italian theaters among them the ancient theater of Sirracusa .
+Two more performances followed in Milan, Bertolt Brecht’s “Mother Courage” directed by Robert Carsen, where she portrayed Catrin at Piccolo Teatro di Milano, and Euripides’ “Troyans” directed by Serena Sinigallia, performing Athena for the A.T.I .R. .

-She has been working since with the National Theater for about six years, where she has played great and important roles, such as Electra in Euripides’ “Orestes”, and Marina at “Pericles” of Shakespeare (a performance performed at the Globe Theater in London) directed by Yannis Houvardas, president of the National Theatre at that time, “Trisevgeni” in the homonymous work of Kostis Palamas directed by Lydia Koniordou and “Kassandra” in “Frogs” an adaptation of Aristophanes by Dimitris Lignadis.
+She has been working since with the National Theater of Greece for about six years, where she has played great and important roles, such as Electra in Euripides’ “Orestes”, and Marina at “Pericles” of Shakespeare (a performance performed at the Globe Theater in London) directed by Yannis Houvardas, president of the National Theatre at that time, “Trisevgeni” in the homonymous work of Kostis Palamas directed by Lydia Koniordou and “Kassandra” in “Frogs” an adaptation of Aristophanes by Dimitris Lignadis.
 With Yannis Houvardas she also collaborates in Lessing’s “Emilia Gallotti” and in “The Nightmare of Happiness” by G. Del Corte.
-She also plays important roles in other great performances such as Aeschylus’ “Persians” directed by Dimiter Gotjeff, “Bossa Nova” in Conception and Direction by Kostantinos Rigos, Kleist ‘s “The Prince of Hoburg” and “Amfitrion” by Moliere, directed both by Lefteris Vogiatzis, and Euripides’ “Hercules” directed by Michael Marmarinos.
+She also plays important roles in other great performances such as Aeschylus’ “Persians” directed by Dimiter Gotjeff, “Bossa Nova” in Conception and Direction by Kostantinos Rigos, Kleist ‘s “The Prince of Homburg” and “Amfitrion” by Moliere, directed both by Lefteris Vogiatzis, and Euripides’ “Hercules” directed by Michael Marmarinos.

-In 2013, she collaborates with the Onassis’ House of Arts and Letters for the show “The Good Man of Setsuan” by Bertolt Brecht, where she interprets the double leading role of Sainte and Souto and is honored with the “Athinorama Athenian Audience Prize” directed by Katerina Evangelatou, with whom she also collaborates with “The Viewers” by Marios Pontikas again for the National Theater.
+In 2013, she collaborates with the Onassis’ Foundation House of Arts and Letters for the show “The Good Man of Setsuan” by Bertolt Brecht, where she interprets the double leading role of Sen-Te and Sou-Ta and is honored with the “Athinorama Athenian Audience Prize” directed by Katerina Evangelatou, with whom she also collaborates with “The Viewers” by Marios Pontikas again for the National Theater.

 In the winter of that same year she will find herself in the so called “free theater” and the New World Theater for Nick Pein’s “Constellations” directed by Vangelis Thodoropoulos, president of the Athens and Epidaurus Festival at that time.

 2014 is the 10th year she plays in Epidaurus on “Prometheus Bound” performing the homonymous role with the actor and director of the performance Ektoras Lygisos